 A brand would have a tough time being classified as a “futurist” if they didn’t embrace technology of the future to share their message with the world.
-Andreessen Horowitz (a16z) leverages YouTube to create content centered around educating an audience of more than 35,000.
+Andreessen Horowitz (a16z) leverages YouTube to create content centred around educating an audience of more than 35,000.

 But what truly makes a16z a must-follow futurist brand on social media is their PR and content marketing strategy.

-Avoiding the generic, their team covers heavy topics like artificial intelligence, cloud computing, crypto currency, machine learning, and lots more.
+Avoiding the generic, their team covers heavy topics like artificial intelligence, cloud computing, cryptocurrency, machine learning, and lots more.